Requirements for the Master of Professional Studies Degree

 In addition to the requirements described below, individual programs may have their own specific requirements.
 Students must read and familiarize themselves with their program's requirements.
 Some of them are detailed in this catalogue under individual program listings and other requirements are available from the director or chair of each program.

-Master of Professional Studies (M.P.S.) degrees require a minimum of thirty credits; some programs require more.
+Master of Professional Studies (M.P.S.) degrees require a minimum of thirty credits, at least 6 credits of which must be comprised of 6000-level coursework; some programs require more.
 A minimum grade point average of 3.00 must be achieved.
 A minimum of fifteen graded credits used in compilation of the graduate GPA must be taken in residence at UVM following matriculation into the master's program.
 Consult individual program descriptions for specific credit requirements.
-With the prior approval of their program and the Graduate College, students may apply one 100-level, or 200-level (and not listed in the Graduate Catalogue as approved for graduate credit) course toward their graduate program.
+With the prior approval of their program and the Graduate College, students may apply one 3000- or 4000-level course toward their graduate program.
 The student's advisor must petition the Graduate College for approval before the student enrolls in the course.
 Consult individual programs for further limitations.
-Under no circumstances will a course numbered below 100 be applicable to a master's program.
+Under no circumstances will a course numbered below 3000 be applicable to a master's program.

 Minimum Residence Requirements